Turkey Hunting in Illinois

 For all turkey tags you need to contact the Illinois Department of Natural Resources (IDNR).
 Please call 217-782-7305 to have the application sent to you or visit them online at https://dnr.state.il.us.

 Youth turkey hunts are a great way to get kids involved in hunting.
 Our spring turkey hunts are normally very successful, providing a positive experience for a youth hunter.
 For more information on our youth hunts, go to our Guided Youth Turkey Hunts page.

 - Most mature gobblers weigh between 20-24 lbs. and have 3/4″- 1 1/2″ spurs and beard lengths of 8″-12″.
 Illinois turkey hunts are for the “Eastern” Sub-species and 100% wild.

 - Legal shooting time requires us to quit hunting at 1:00 p.m.
-This leaves you plenty of time to relax and enjoy some of the other activities that Heartland has to offer.
-Sporting clays, wing shooting, and mushroom hunting are a few of the activities you can participate in.
+This allows you plenty of time to relax and enjoy some of the other activities that Heartland has to offer.
+Sporting clays, wingshooting, rental UTV’s, hiking, fishing and mushroom hunting are a few of the activities you can participate in.

 - We limit our turkey hunters to eight hunters per week to assure a quality hunt for everyone.

 - All hunts are fully guided.
 Guides will do the calling and the hunters are welcome to call if they would like.